maianhdang/EPI853B/HW5.md

 A researcher wants to determine wether race has an effect on the likelihood of developing a disease after accounting for differences due to sex and age.

-The plan is to test this by using a logistic regression of the disease outcome on sex, age and race and to test for the significance of race in this model.
+The plan is to test this by using a logistic regression of the disease outcome on sex, age and race.
+Significance will be assessed based on the p-value for the race effect in this logistic regression.

 The researcher wants to determine the type-I error rate and power of such a study as a function of sample size and the size of the effect of race.